guledali/.dotfiles/README.md

 # Visual Studio Code settings
-This is my configuration for vscode.
+This are my configurations for vscode.